 2. Take responsibility for their WFH setup.

 Don’t make assumptions about your new hire’s ability to do remote work effectively.
 Check in with them well before their start date and allocate a reasonable budget to help them optimize their space.
 Do they have kids doing remote school, or a partner or roommates who are also working from home?
 Maybe they need noise-canceling headphones to help them concentrate.
 Maybe a monitor or an ergonomic desk chair would make a huge difference in their ability to stay focused.
 Wherever possible, give your new hire the flexibility and autonomy to decide what would be most beneficial for their specific situation.

 Your new hire—like your long-standing employees—will also want to know if and when they’ll be expected to put in face time at the office.
 Many companies are more open to remote work now than they were in pre-COVID times.
 If your remote work policy is still something of an experiment, be candid about that.
 Do this live, not over email, so it’s a dialogue.
 Be as transparent as possible about the long-term plan for remote work—share what the company’s policies used to be pre-pandemic, and how they’re continuing to evolve now.

 3. Give them a virtual office tour.

-Pre-Covid, on any new hire’s first day you would’ve walked them around the office, showing them the kitchen and other amenities and introducing them to everyone.
-This is obviously difficult to replicate in an all-remote environment—but you can and should create an equivalent virtual ‘tour.’
+If you were hiring for an in-person role, on your new hire’s first day, you’d walk them around the office, showing them the kitchen and other amenities and introducing them to everyone.
+This is obviously difficult to replicate for a remote hire—but you can and should create an equivalent virtual ‘tour.’

 Assigning each new hire a mentor is another great way to orient people.
 Ideally mentors should be someone other than their supervisor but adjacent to their team.
 You want the new hire to feel comfortable probing sensitive topics without feeling judged for asking.
 Depending on how fast you’re hiring, you might organize a new-hires cohort event so that new employees can trade useful tidbits they’ve recently learned.